e

 2026 EDITION

-As in the first four editions, the jury will be made up of leading figures from the world of academic dance and ballet.
+As in the first four editions, the jury will be made up of the 3 directors of the Ballets organizing the Competition.
+They will be joined by leading figures from the world of academic dance and ballet.

 Jury